 There appears to be no end to books, DVD’s, training courses and much else besides on the subject of photographic composition.
-I’ve read a few of them and, up to a point, they can be valuable.
-Perhaps they have their greatest value when starting out, offering beginning photographers or those who wanting to further their photography a helpful set of guidelines to build on.
+I’ve read or watched a few of these works and, up to a point, they can be valuable.
+Perhaps they have their greatest value when starting out, offering beginning photographers or those wanting to further their photography a helpful set of guidelines to build on.
+One of the most commonly recommended guidelines is the ‘rule of thirds’.
+The shot below, taken in the National Gallery of Art in Washington DC, illustrates the rule of thirds, with the main elements placed on vertical and horizontal lines marking the ‘thirds’ of the image and the key element – the man’s head in his hands – at a point where vertical and horizontal intersect.

 Here are two works, representative of this northern European tradition, both of which are in the National Gallery of Art in Washington DC.
 The first is by Aelbert Cuyp, A Pier Overlooking Dordrecht.